ckdenouden/AVO-NG/Readme.md

 ## :computer: System Requirements

+:exclamation: **AVO-NG DOES NOT SUPPORT GOG VERSIONS OF SKYRIM AE** :exclamation:

 :warning: AVO-NG requires the most recent update to Windows 10 or 11 to function properly.
 LTSC or special variants of the operating systems **WILL NOT WORK**. :warning:

 AVO-NG is a heavier list than AVO was and thus, as a result, requires beefier hardware to run it.